HKNain/Blind_Guy_AI/README.md

    - Uses YOLOv8n object detection for real-time recognition.

 2. **Outdoor Mode** 🚶‍♂️
-   - Continuously scans for obstacles (like poles, vehicles, etc.).
+   - Continuously scans for obstacles (like vehicles, etc.).
    - Alerts the user with audio warnings for safe navigation.

 ---